-Please remember that the bus parking lot is for buses only.
-It is very unsafe to drive through the bus lot unless you are dropping off or picking up from the Before/After School Care Program after 4:30 pm.
-Please also keep in mind that NO Before School Care Program drop-off may occur after 8:40 am and NO After School Care Program pick-up may occur before 4:10 pm.
-Car riding students must not be dropped off before 8:45 am or picked up prior to 3:45 pm.
+Please remember that the bus parking lot is for buses and Special Transportation Vans only.
+It is very unsafe to drive through the bus lot unless you are picking up from the After School Care Program after 4:30 pm.
+Please also keep in mind that NO Before School Care Program drop-off may occur after 8:35 am and NO After School Care Program pick-up may occur before 4:15 pm.
+Furthermore, Car riding students must not be dropped off before 8:45 am or picked up prior to 3:45 pm.

-When bringing your child to school after the morning tardy bell at 9:15 am or when picking up your child prior to 2:45 pm, you are required to come to the main office to officially sign-in/sign-out your child.
-Do not go directly to the classroom.
-Students are dismissed starting at 3:45 pm.
+When bringing your child to school after the morning tardy bell at 9:15 am or when picking up your child prior to 2:45 pm, you are required to come to the front entrance of the school to officially sign-in/sign-out your child.
+When you arrive and ring the front doorbell, a member of the office staff will be happy to assist you in retrieving your child.

+On normal days, students are dismissed starting at 3:45 pm.
 To minimize disruptions at the end of the day, students will not be called out of the classroom after 2:45 pm without prior and appropriate notice.